haikukoten/oraclevps-ghost-2024/README.md

 ```bash
 docker compose up -d
 ```
-## Incase website is down
+## Incase the website is down
 If the site is down, its most possibly due to Ghost CMS
 ```bash
 docker compose ps -a
 ```
+You may find that ghost-ghost-1 may have exited few seconds back.

-Check for the name of the image <b>ghost:latest</b>
+Check for the name of the image <b>ghost:latest</b> (maybe be ghost-ghost-1)
 ```bash
 docker start ghost-ghost-1
 ```
 (whatever the name of that ghost image)

-Check the logs for any errors
+Check the logs for any errors, if the log keeps going, check for site.
 ```bash
 docker logs -f ghost-ghost-1
 ```